sytac-webpack-module-federation/augmented-reality/README.md

 # Crash course in BabylonJS

-There is an accompanying GitHub repository that you can use to hack along with this guide.
+> There is an accompanying GitHub repository that you can use to hack along with this guide.
 You can find it [here](https://github.com/sytac-webpack-module-federation/augmented-reality).
+Play around with the [live app](https://sytac-webpack-module-federation.github.io/augmented-reality/) on Github-pages.

 ## What is Babylon.js?